 Tooth and Mouth Injuries.
 Oral surgeons specialize in treating serious tooth injuries, such as knocked-out teeth or damaged jaw bones.
 The sooner the tooth is brought to a dental professional, the better the chances of saving the tooth.
 If your tooth is knocked out, place it in some milk and bring it to the office as soon as possible.
 Do not try to clean the tooth, as you can damage the tissues attached to the tooth root that hold the tooth in place in the socket.
 The oral surgeon will reinsert the tooth into the socket as soon as possible and secure the tooth in place.

 Traumatic facial injuries can be very physically and emotionally taxing, and our team will support you throughout your treatment and recovery.
-If you experience a facial trauma injury, contact one of our offices in Flint, MI, Saginaw, MI, or Bay City, MI.
+If you experience a facial trauma injury, contact one of our offices in Flint, MI, Saginaw, MI, Bay City, MI, and Owosso, MI.
 We will schedule your appointment as soon as possible and can usually accommodate you on the day you call.
 By getting facial injuries treated quickly, you can prevent serious problems later on.